Vince Howard

 Vince House (July 21, 1929 – July 18, 2002), better known as Vince Howard, was an American film and television actor.
-He appeared in over 100 films and television programs, and was perhaps best known for playing the co-starring role of Police Officer Vince in NBC's Emergency! and as Mr. Peter Butler in Mr. Novak.
+He was best known for playing Motorcycle Officer Vince in the American medical drama television series Emergency!.
+He also played Mr. Peter Butler in the NBC drama television series Mr. Novak.

 Early life

 Howard was born in St. Louis, Missouri.
-Howard attended and graduated at Vashon High School.
-After attending and graduating from Vashon High School, he served in the army, as a truck driver in Germany.
-He was also part of the singing group, The Rhythm Aces, with Willie Davis, Billy Steward, Lloyd McGraw and Chuck Rowan, where he also changed his surname to "Howard".
+He attended and graduated from Vashon High School.
+After graduating, he served in the army, and was a truck driver in Germany.
+He was part of the singing group, The Rhythm Aces, with Willie Davis, Billy Steward, Lloyd McGraw and Chuck Rowan, where he also changed his surname to Howard.

 Howard left the Rhythm Aces, where he later joined the rock 'n roll group, Billy Ward and his Dominoes.
-He left the group, where he settled to move to Los Angeles, California, where he was hired to work as a technician for the Radio Corporation of America, in 1958.
-Howard later performed in the nightclub The Horn at Santa Monica, California, where he was later hired for the role of the history teacher "Mr. Peter Butler", where producer, E. Jack Neuman, saw his performance on stage.
+He left the group, where he settled to move to Los Angeles, California, where he was hired to work as a technician for the Radio Corporation of America in 1958.
+He later performed in the nightclub The Horn at Santa Monica, California, where he was later hired for the role of the history teacher Mr. Peter Butler, where producer E. Jack Neuman saw his performance on stage.

 Career

-Howard began his career in 1963, where he co-starred in the new NBC dramatic television series, Mr. Novak.
-After the series ended in 1965, he began appearing in numerous television programs, such as, The Fugitive, Kolchak: The Night Stalker, Hawaii Five-O, Cannon, The Time Tunnel, Get Smart, Bewitched, Gidget, The Monkees, Star Trek: The Original Series and I Dream of Jeannie.
-Howard has also appeared in, co-starred in, and starred in films such as Where It's At, Lethal Weapon 3, I Love You, Alice B. Toklas, Fuzz, The Barefoot Executive, The Man and Suppose They Gave a War and Nobody Came.
+Howard began his screen career in 1963, co-starring as Butler in the NBC dramatic television series, Mr. Novak.
+After the series ended in 1965, he guest-starred numerous television programs including The Fugitive, Kolchak: The Night Stalker, Hawaii Five-O, Cannon, The Time Tunnel, Get Smart, Bewitched, Gidget, The Monkees, Star Trek: The Original Series and I Dream of Jeannie.
+He has also appeared in films such as Where It's At, Lethal Weapon 3, I Love You, Alice B. Toklas, Fuzz, The Barefoot Executive, The Man and Suppose They Gave a War and Nobody Came.